phac-nml/gasclustering/docs/usage.md

 ## Introduction

-This pipeline is an example that illustrates running a nf-core-compliant pipeline on IRIDA Next.
+This pipeline takes provided JSON-formatted MLST profiles and converts them into a phylogenetic tree with associated flat cluster codes for use in [Irida Next](https://github.com/phac-nml/irida-next).
+The workflow also generates an interactive tree for visualization.

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
-It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.
+It has to be a comma-separated file with 10 columns, and a header row as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'